Synerty/synerty-peek/docs/ProductionSetup.rst

 ::

     # Activate the virtual environment
+    # NOTE: Make sure you have the right virtual environment
+    # Here we use "synerty-peek-0.1.0"

     $env:Path = "C:\Users\peek\synerty-peek-0.1.0\Scripts;$env:Path"

     # Install the plugin packages
+    # NOTE: The dependencies were taken care of by pip wheel in the plugin release build
     pip install --no-deps $(ls * -name)